Museum of Contemporary Art of Georgia: Operation

 MOCA GA is a Georgia non-profit art organization.
 It relies heavily on membership and community support to operate.
 MOCA GA has an estimated 9,000 visitors annually.
 Both modern and cutting-edge contemporary art as well as classic fine art are routinely displayed at the museum and other non-profit art institutions in Georgia.
 Art organizations offer spaces for music, performance art, other media, education, and other arts in addition to visual arts.
 MOCA GA's base of operation continues to be held at 75 Bennett Street.

 Membership

 MOCA GA membership includes free general admission to artist talks.
-Admission is $8 for non-members, $5 for students and seniors, and no charge to members of the military with ID.
 Certain events and programming are for members only; other programs are offered to members for free or at a discount.
-MOCA GA offers various levels of membership, all including free admission to the museum, exhibition openings, and many special events: artist talks, MOCA GA outings to other venues, and special programs for members.
+MOCA GA offers various levels of membership, all including free admission to the museum, exhibition openings, and many special events.

 Exhibitions

 MOCA GA's solo exhibitions exclusively feature Georgia artists, and group exhibitions often include national and international artists alongside those from Georgia.
 MOCA GA has mounted more than 120 exhibitions to date.
 Previous exhibitions include the grand opening exhibition of new sculpture by Martin Emanuel; Artists of the Heath Gallery: 1965–1998, comprising solo exhibitions of works by Herbert Creecy, Cheryl Goldsleger, Kojo Griffin, and Hope Hilton; and special exhibitions from the permanent collection.
 The exhibitions are accessible online through the museum's website after the exhibits are no longer on display.

 In November 2002, the museum mounted Color, Culture, Complexity, an exhibition curated by Ed Spriggs, of the Hammonds House Galleries in Atlanta, and Dan Talley, co-founder of Art Papers magazine and former director of Nexus Contemporary Art Center in Atlanta.
 The exhibition, an exploration of the history and current conditions of race relations in America, highlights the works of artists from around the country and includes digital photographs by Amalia Amaki (of Atlanta and Delaware), computer-generated images by Marcia Cohen (of Atlanta), a triptych painting by Harry DeLorme (of Savannah), iris prints by Robert B. Stewart (of Atlanta), and conceptually derived digital prints by Lisa McGaughey Tuttle (of Atlanta).